flyingcircusio/doc/src/guide/platform_nixos_2/firewall.rst

     ip6tables -L -nv   # show IPv6 firewall rules w/o DNS resolution

-If the intended rules do not show up, check the system journal for possible syntax errors in :file:`/etc/local/firewall` and re-run :command:`fc-manage --build`.
+If the intended rules do not show up, check the system journal for possible syntax errors in :file:`/etc/local/firewall` and re-run :command:`fc-manage -b`.